Advanced-Programming-1402/Fifth-Assignment-Multithread-Basics/Theoretical Questions.md

 5. If thread is interrupted during its execution, the InterruptedException is caught and the stack trace of the exception is printed.

-# So, the output of your code will be something like this:
+# So, the output of this code will be something like this:

 ## Running in: Thread-0
 ## Back to: main